elisechant/react-highcharts-wrapper/README.md

 ```

-## Who is this library for?
+## Why

-Anyone wanting to be productive with Highcharts in React.
+1. You want to be productive with Highcharts in React.

+2. You want to build Highcharts components using the [Highcharts Config API](http://api.highcharts.com/highcharts).

+3. You want a tiny library.

+4. You want a singular reference to the Highcharts Primitive, to do things like apply a Custom Theme or extend Highcharts for your whole application.

 ## Demo